Annual Report 2021: positive result of €4.3 million

 Despite the restrictions imposed by the coronavirus pandemic, Noorderzijlvest achieved 73% of the activities planned in its 2021 annual plan.
 2021 has underscored the importance of realistic planning in line with the available capacity and availability of our employees.

 Starting in 2020, we began planning and prioritizing projects in a more realistic manner.
 This has resulted in a lower investment volume.
 In 2021, this amounted to €41.2 million.
 This approach makes the budget more realistic.
-The planned investments are increasingly in line with the nature and scale of our organization and with the way in which we collaborate with partners and the community.
+The planned investments are increasingly in line with the nature and scale of our organisation with the way in which we collaborate with partners and the community.

-Climate-proofing our working environment
+Climate-proofing our region

-• We did this with the preparations for reinforcing the Lauwersmeer dike.
+- We did this with the preparations for reinforcing the Lauwersmeer dike.
 We are carrying out the reinforcement work in an integrated manner by combining our safety task with three ecological link projects (natural transition, salt marsh, and fish migration), a second access route to the port, and the harbor dike.
 We are doing this in the most sustainable way possible, from design to implementation.

-• Preparatory work on De Nieuwe Waterwerken Zoutkamp continued in 2021.
+- Preparatory work on De Nieuwe Waterwerken Zoutkamp continued in 2021.
 The project team has now started work on the final design.
 We are doing this in the most sustainable way possible, from design to implementation.

 Every fiscal year sees shifts, postponements of projects, or later completion for a variety of reasons.
 The most significant deviations are:

-• More time is needed to acquire land for the Dwarsdiep water system in the Zuidelijk Westerkwartier.
+- More time is needed to acquire land for the Dwarsdiep water system in the Zuidelijk Westerkwartier.

 A positive result is necessary for our reserves.